 Urinary Incontinence: It’s a Problem for Men, Too.

-Contrary to a common myth, incontinence, the involuntary loss of urine, isn’t a condition that affects only women.
-In fact, in the 7th, 8th and 9th decades of life, more men than women are bothered with this problem as a result of enlarged prostate or treatment for prostate cancer.
+Contrary to a common myth, the urology issue incontinence, the involuntary loss of urine, isn’t a condition that affects only women.
+In fact, in the 7th, 8th and 9th decades of life, more men than women are bothered with this urology problem as a result of enlarged prostate or treatment for prostate cancer.

 Each year in the U.S., 300,000 men undergo surgery for prostate cancer and between 15 percent and 20 percent have problems with incontinence afterwards.
 About 250,000 men have surgery for prostate enlargement, or benign prostate hyperplasia.